andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 abstraction and extension where we can add more of these types of functions, and we just get them all for free anywhere we're using `ApplyExtensions`!
-If you think this is cool, you should take a look at languages like Haskell or PureScript and see how they do all this with much less ceremony.
+If you think this is cool, you should take a look at languages like Haskell or PureScript and see how they do all this with much less ceremony, but it's still pretty awesome that we can achieve something similar in ReasonML!

 # Applicative validation